Up to 60% off sofas & mattresses — limited‑time deals.

 • Financing shown: 0% APR via Affirm

-• Cushion feel (our test): medium-soft on the lounge side, supportive enough for long sits
+• Cushion feel in our testing: medium-soft on the lounge side, but still supportive for longer sits

 Review Score